BitcoinDesign/Guide/guide/private-key-management/multi-key.md

 {% include fact/pros.html %}

 - Significantly increases security against theft
+- Can allow several people to access and control a shared wallet
+- Can tailor requirements for multiple co-signing and access situations

 {% include fact/close.html %}

 {% include fact/cons.html %}

-- Adds complexity and op-sec burden for multiple private keys
+- Has significant complexity and op-sec burden for multiple private keys, each of which need a good backup scheme

 {% include fact/close.html %}

-#### Pros
-- High security, if setup well
-- Allows several people to access and control a bitcoin wallet
-- Can tailor requirements for multiple co-signers and access

-#### Cons
-- Has significant complexity and op-sec burden for multiple private keys, each of which might need a good manual backup scheme

 ### Best practice